bryborge/.github/SECURITY.md

-# Reporting security vulnerabilities
+# Reporting Security Vulnerabilities

 We value the independent security research community and believe that responsible disclosure of security vulnerabilities helps us ensure the security and privacy of all our users.

 Please do NOT raise a GitHub Issue to report a security vulnerability.
-If you believe you have found a security vulnerability, please submit a report to [bryborge@gmail.com][1] preferably with a proof of concept.
+If you believe you have found a security vulnerability, please submit a report to the [repository owner's email][1] preferably with a proof of concept.

 We ask that you do not use other channels.